-CRE3: Sites of Specific Scientific Interest (SSSI) conservation
+CGE3: Sites of Specific Scientific Interest (SSSI) conservation

-- a) Development proposals that result in harm to a Site of Special Scientific Interest will only be permitted in exceptional circumstances. - b) Development proposals that are located in the vicinity of a SSSI should demonstrate how proposals will address the future well-being of the site, in particular the specified objectives ("reasons for notification") of the designation: - Hay-a-Park: Of interest for its breeding birds and wintering wildfowl.
-Of national importance for its wintering goosander. - Birkham Woods: One of the largest and most diverse examples of ancient seminatural broadleaved woodland remaining in the Vale of York.
+- a) Development proposals that result in harm to a Site of Special Scientific Interest will only be permitted in exceptional circumstances, as set out in paragraph 180b of the NPPF (2021). - b) Development proposals that are located in the vicinity of a SSSI should demonstrate how proposals will address the future well-being of the site, in particular the specified objectives ("reasons for notification") of the designation.